 From the world of music, we got the cliché "Don't worry - Be happy".
 This is a simple but catchy phrase which has more meaning than first appears.
-If one thinks a little deeper, this small sentence is found to be profound.
+If one thinks a little deeper, this title is profound.

 Since ancient times, the health benefits of a positive attitude have been recognized.
 Aristotle, the great teacher and philosopher of the Greeks, said, "The key for a long life is happiness but for a great life is honor".
-For the sake of this article, let's just concentrate on the first part of his sentence, "The key for a long life is happiness."
+For the sake of this article, let's just concentrate on phrase, "The key for a long life is happiness."

-In his book, If Aristotle Ran General Motors, philosopher and business consultant, Tom Morris, discussed Aristotle's concept of happiness.
+In his book, If Aristotle Ran General Motors, philosopher and business consultant, Tom Morris, discussed Aristotle's concept of "happiness."
 He quoted a modern interpretation of that concept when he said, "Happiness is not a station that you arrive at, but a manner of traveling."
 (Margaret Lee Runbeck) Another Greek philosopher understood that happiness did not derive from money, fame or idleness.
 He said, ""Many who seem to be struggling with adversity are happy; many, amid great affluence, are utterly miserable."
 (Publius Cornelius Tacitus)